-One side of the start line may prove to be more advantageous than the other.
-Therefore grid positions will be drawn out of a hat so as not to give undue benefit to any racer.
+One side of the start line may prove to be more advantageous than the other; therefore grid positions will be drawn randomly so as not to give undue benefit to any racer.

 TRACK

 The start line will be set back from the main circuit to allow following grids to queue prior to race start.
 The track will include a joker lap which must be used in each heat once only on any chosen lap.